tingxin/DevIoT_Arduino_Starter_Kit/README.md

 in above image, the serial port is "/dev/cu.usbmodem1421"

-in window system, you can also open the "Device Manager", check the "Ports" segment
+in Windows system, you can also open the "Device Manager", check the "Ports" segment

 ![Check serial](images/check_port_window.jpg "Check serial")